Aishaarain/Aishaarain/README.md

 -------------

 * ✉️  You can contact me at [aishaarain.aaa@gmail.com](mailto:aishaarain.aaa@gmail.com)
-* 🧠  I'm learning Front-End Development
+* 🧠  I'm learning FullStack Web Development

 * ⚡Fun Fact:  So here’s the dilemma: I'm somewhere between a coding enthusiast and not entirely sure if I actually love coding , or if I just fell into this development thing because it sounded cool.
 Imagine a developer who writes one line of code and then spends 30 minutes deciding on the next line, usually while daydreaming or grabbing a snack.That’s me!
 I mean, I love the idea of creating apps and building websites… as long as I don’t have to get up too early